Did Kylie Jenner And Tyga Break Up? Tyga Mysteriously Absent From Kylie’s Snaps

 Blac Chyna was so mad she even called Tyga out by his government name, something a lot of Keeping Up With The Kardashians fans probably don’t even know off the top of their head.
 For those that may be wondering, Tyga’s real name is Michael Ray Nguyen-Stevenson.
 When Chyna was ranting on Snapchat, she called him Michael.

-It’s also worth noting that Tyga posted a brand new picture to Instagram and again, it does not feature Kylie Jenner.
+It’s also worth noting that Tyga posted a brand new picture to Instagram, and again, it does not feature Kylie Jenner.
 As a matter of fact, the caption on the sad-looking photo is another clue that might prove Kylie Jenner and Tyga broke up.
 Tyga wrote, “Learning from failure.”
 Check out the photo below.

 A post shared by Tyga / T-Raww (@kinggoldchains) on

 Another indicator that Kylie Jenner and Tyga broke up and just aren’t confessing to their new single statuses would be Tyga’s new bachelor pad.
-Tyga bought a new home in Hollywood Hills and according to Hollywood Life, he’s been partying it up every single night since moving in last week.
+Tyga bought a new home in Hollywood Hills, and according to Hollywood Life, he’s been partying it up every single night since moving in last week.

 Although Tyga is reportedly inviting a lot of people over to party at his new crib, one very important person has been missing.
 So far, there have been no Kylie Jenner sightings at Tyga’s new house, further fueling speculation that the Keeping Up With The Kardashians youngest may have dumped her rapper boyfriend just like the rumor mill has been saying for the last couple of weeks.